Effeminacy: Rome

 Over-refinement, fine clothes and other possessions, the company of women, certain trades, and too much fondness with women were all deemed effeminate traits in Roman society.
 Taking an inappropriate sexual position, passive or "bottom", in same-gender sex was considered effeminate and unnatural.
 Touching the head with a finger and wearing a goatee were also considered effeminate.

 Roman consul Scipio Aemilianus questioned one of his opponents, P. Sulpicius Galus: "For the kind of man who adorns himself daily in front of a mirror, wearing perfume; whose eyebrows are shaved off; who walks around with plucked beard and thighs; who when he was a young man reclined at banquets next to his lover, wearing a long-sleeved tunic; who is fond of men as he is of wine: can anyone doubt that he has done what cinaedi are in the habit of doing?"

 Roman orator Quintilian described, "The plucked body, the broken walk, the female attire," as "signs of one who is soft [mollis] and not a real man."

 For Roman men masculinity also meant self-control, even in the face of painful emotions, illnesses, or death.
 Cicero says, "There exist certain precepts, even laws, that prohibit a man from being effeminate in pain," and Seneca adds, "If I must suffer illness, it will be my wish to do nothing out of control, nothing effeminately."

-Emperor/philosopher Julian the Apostate, in his Against the Galileans, wrote: Why the Egyptians are more intelligent and more given to crafts, and the Syrians unwarlike and effeminate, but at the same time intelligent, hot-tempered, vain and quick to learn?
+Emperor/philosopher Julian the Apostate, in his Against the Galileans, wrote: Why are the Egyptians more intelligent and more given to crafts, and the Syrians unwarlike and effeminate, but at the same time intelligent, hot-tempered, vain and quick to learn?

 In his Commentaries on the Gallic Wars, Julius Caesar wrote that the Belgians were the bravest of all Gauls because "merchants least frequently resort to them, and import those things which tend to effeminate the mind".

-Emperor Marcus Aurelius evidently considered effeminacy an undesirable trait, but it is unclear as to what or who was being referred.
+Emperor Marcus Aurelius evidently considered effeminacy an undesirable trait, but it is unclear what or who was being referred to.

-The Bible

-Malakos is listed among other vices in the New Testament book of I Corinthians 6:9.
-Translations use different terms to express this.
-The online Greek Interlinear Bible uses Strongs concordance (last corrected in 2008) translates Malakoi as "Catamites", and Arsenokoitia as "sodomites".
-The word malakos, #3120 in the Greek Dictionary of The New Testament of James Strong's Exhaustive Concordance to The Bible states: "of uncertain affinity".

 Gay men

 China

-The Chinese term for ‘girlie men’ is niang pao.
+The Chinese term for 'girlie men' is niang pao.

 In September 2021, the Associated Press reported that the mainland Chinese government has banned effeminate men from appearing in television commercials.
 The Chinese government instructed broadcasters to stop showing "sissy men".